-A final rule, and the rulemaking project as a whole, is complete when the [agency official] signs it.
+For most agency personnel, work on a rulemaking project is complete when the [agency official] signs the final rule.
 As discussed below, you may need to take steps to close administrative records and preserve them when a rulemaking project is complete.
 Restrictions on ex parte communications also end at this point.

-2.6 How does the agency publish the final rule?
+2.6 How does the agency publish a final rule?

-Once the final decisionmaker approves a final rule, the agency must provide public notice of the final rule in the Federal Register.
+After the decisionmaker approves a final rule, the agency must provide public notice of the final rule in the Federal Register.
 The notice includes the text of the final rule and the preamble discussed in the preceding section.
 The Guidelines should address the internal process for preparing and working with OFR to publish notice of the final rule and explain when the final rule goes into effect.
 The Guidelines can also address other forms of public notice about final rules (e.g., publicity on the agency's website or social media, in a press release, through a mailing list, or through direct outreach to stakeholder groups).